Consensys/doc.tessera/docs/HowTo/MigrateFromConstellation.md

 alias tessera-config-migration="java -jar /path/to/tessera/config-migration/target/config-migration-${version}-cli.jar"
 ```

 Most of the Constellation configuration command line parameters are supported.
-For details of the Constellation configuration see the [Constellation documentation](../../Constellation/Constellation).

 To see the CLI help which provides details on overriding specific configuration items from a `.toml` file, run:
 ```